joshuapearson/tucson-josh/content/posts/rust-trait-errors/index.md

 #featureImage: "/images/path/file.jpg" # Sets featured image on blog post.
 #featureImageCap: "This is the featured image." # Caption (optional).
 #featureImageAlt: "Description of image" # Alternative text for featured image.
-#thumbnail: "/images/path/thumbnail.png" # Sets thumbnail image appearing inside card on homepage.
+thumbnail: "trait-error-thumb.png" # Sets thumbnail image appearing inside card on homepage.
 #showShare: false # Uncomment to not show share buttons on each post.
 Also available in each post's front matter.
 #shareImage: "/images/path/share.png" # Designate a separate image for social media sharing.
 #showDate: false